A practical 360-degree view of video marketing for asset management firms, by cost, steps, pros and cons

 It's wise to allow two months for placement work to really start to take effect - placement is very much a long term game, similar to search engine optimisation, although, with paid placement work, you can reach audiences very quickly, but your budget will need to be higher, and you can spend anywhere between £500 and £10,000 for paid placement per month, per video.
 Budgeting wisely, and considering the speed at which you need to operate, would affect your budget here.

-If you set your CTAs up correctly at the beginning of the project, this step will be a breeze as you'll be constantly monitoring, using, for example, Google Analytics and Google Goals, the value of the response and traffic that you're getting as a result of your video and video marketing.
+If you set your CTAs up correctly at the beginning of the project, this step will be a breeze as you'll be constantly monitoring, using, for example, Google Analytics and Google Goals, the value of the response and traffic that you're getting as a result of your video marketing.

 - Theme and voice: consider your company message and an appropriate CTA for your video